 Llanharan Community Council Annual report 2023.2024

-Llanharan Community Council serves the communities of Llanharan, Brynna, Brynnau Gwynnion, Bryncae, Llanilid and Ynysmaerdy.
-The formation of the Community Council was in 1974, under the Local Government Act 1972 as the successor to the former old Parish Councils.
+Llanharan Community Council serves the communities of Llanharan, Brynna, Brynnau Gwynion, Bryncae, Llanilid and Ynysmaerdy.
+The Community Council was formed in 1974 under the Local Government Act 1972 as the successor to the former Parish Councils.

-The Community comprises of three wards, with 14 Councillors.
-Each ward has Councillors for that area, 6 covering Llanharan (including Ynysmaerdy), 6 covering Brynna (including Brynna Gwynnion) and 2 for Llanilid (including Bryncae).
+The Community is served by 14 Councillors in three wards: 6 for Llanharan (including Ynysmaerdy), 6 for Brynna (including Brynnau Gwynion) and 2 for Llanilid (including Bryncae).
 The Councillors represent our community, providing local views on planning, listening to and advising residents as well as providing a link with the local authority.
-Representative Councillors have an active interest in their communities and work in partnership with residents, local groups and collaborate with other Councils when necessary.
+Representative Councillors have an active interest in their communities and work in partnership with residents, local groups and collaborating with other Councils when necessary.

 The Council meets on the third Thursday of every month (except August) and all are welcome to observe these meetings.
 Forthcoming dates and documents can be viewed in the Committees and minutes – Full Council section of this website.

-The Annual General Meeting of the Council is held in May and the Chair and Deputy-Chair are elected by the Councillors and Committees and Working Groups are formed.
+The Annual General Meeting of the Council is held in May when the Chair and Deputy Chair are elected by the Councillors, and Committees and Working Groups are formed.

 The Council provides over 100 allotment plots at Bridgend Road, Jubilee Street and Pendre.